Clicky02/PythonGeneticTesting/README.md

 The results of our testing can be found in the `./results` folder.

 The functions tested can be found in the `tests.py` file.
-The functions were taken from (this Python Instruct Dataset)[https://www.kaggle.com/datasets/thedevastator/python-code-instruction-dataset].
+The functions were taken from [this Python Instruct Dataset](https://www.kaggle.com/datasets/thedevastator/python-code-instruction-dataset).

 ## Potential Future Work